ABOUT US

 Dad’s Garage transforms people, communities, and perspectives through laughter.

-Dad's Garage serves a younger demographic not typically supported by traditional arts organizations.
-We introduce them to other avenues like The Alliance Theatre, Atlanta Opera, and Atlanta Ballet through strategic programming collaborations.
-We’ve established ourselves as a “gateway drug to the arts,” and are dedicated to building a new generation of artists and art patrons.
+Dad's Garage serves a younger demographic not typically supported by traditional arts organizations through our unique, accessible programming and comedy-based philosophy to performance.
+We’ve established ourselves as a “gateway drug to the arts,” and are dedicated to building a new generation of artists and arts patrons.

-• Until 2013, we were long-term residents in a rented building on Elizabeth Street in Atlanta’s Inman Park, but we lost our theatre to a mixed-use development.
-The following two years became the finest in our history: we overcame the challenges of rebuilding by leveraging relationships across the community and developing a plan of action.
+Until 2013, Dad’s Garage was a long-term resident in a rented building on Elizabeth Street in Atlanta’s Inman Park, but we lost our original home to a mixed-use development.
+The following two years became the finest in our history: we overcame the challenges of rebuilding by leveraging relationships across the community and developing a plan of action to establish a new home.

 We partnered with another local theatre, 7 Stages, for temporary performance space.
 We raised over a million dollars from a mix of private foundations, corporations, and more than 1,200 donors in 28 states and six countries.
 Then, we secured our new “forever home,” a former church in Atlanta’s Old Fourth Ward.
 We worked with experts who donated their time and services to develop a renovation design.
 We completed the project on time and on budget, and our new Ezzard Street location opened its doors in December 2015.
 We’ve been here ever since.